Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- Means of converting a multilocation into an accountId Used later for: OriginConverter , `AssetTransactor`
+- Means of converting a `Location` into an account ID Used later for: `OriginConverter` , `AssetTransactor`

 - `xcm-builder` and `xcm-pallet` are your friends!